 Behavioral segmentation requires you to know about your customer’s actions.
 These activities may relate to how a customer interacts with your brand or to other activities that happen away from your brand.

-A B2C example in this segment may be the luxury car brand choosing to target customers who have purchased a high-end vehicle in the past three years.
+A B2C example in this segment may be the luxury car brand targeting customers who have purchased a high-end vehicle in the past three years.
 The B2B marketing platform may focus on leads who have signed up for one of their free webinars.

 Geographic segmentation is the simplest type of market segmentation.
 It categorizes customers based on geographic borders.